efleming18/aws-sandbox/articles/AzureQueueStorage.md

 	WindowsAzure.Storage NuGet packages (with Dependencies pic)
 	Microsoft.WindowsAzure.ConfigurationManager

-Now, the first bit of code, will be to read your ConnectionString in order to connect to your Storage Account.
+Now, the first bit of code, will be to read your connection string in order to connect to your Storage Account.

 ```
 [code language="csharp" escaped="true"]